Fitah-farah/Farah/README.md

 👋 Hey there!
-I'm **Farah**, Based Dublin, Ireland and i am an enthusiastic newcomer to the exciting world of DevOps.
+    I'm **Farah**, Based in **Dublin, Ireland** and i am an enthusiastic newcomer to the exciting world of DevOps/CloudOps.
 I may be new, but I'm passionate about the endless possibilities of automating and optimizing software development and deployement processes.

 💻 My journey: